Avvvvvvie/beavergang-mc/README.md

 Version 1 is for 1.18

 ## How to use:
-After putting the datapack and the resource pack in their respective folder, run `function beavergang:setup`.
+After putting the datapack and the resource pack in their respective folder, run `/function beavergang:setup`.
 You will get a "settings item", with which you can configure the following:

 - Always place cards hidden, open or dynamic
 - Always take cards hidden, open or dynamic
 - Get yourself different deck variations with shift

-The use of these settings is to 100% guarantee that other players will not be able to see your cards.
+The use of these settings is to be able to 100% guarantee that other players will not be able to see your cards.
 The game is also playable with only the default dynamic mode.

 ## Controls: